json-schema-org/json-schema-spec/jsonschema-core.md

 was applied to every index of the instance, such as is produced by the `items` keyword.
 This annotation affects the behavior of `items` and `unevaluatedItems`.

-Omitting this keyword has the same assertion behavior as an empty array.

 ##### `items` {#items}

 The value of `items` MUST be a valid JSON Schema.